Bill Lee (left-handed pitcher): Post-professional life

 After the Expos released Lee in May 1982, he played for semi-professional teams, including the single-season Senior Professional Baseball Association in Florida, largely composed of retired major leaguers.
 He played in Venezuela, and starting in 1984 he lived in Moncton, New Brunswick, where he played first base and pitcher for the Moncton Mets, earning $500 per week.
 That year, he published his first autobiographical book, The Wrong Stuff.

 In 1988, he and his second wife, Pamela, announced plans to move to Burlington, Vermont.
 In 1987, he had announced plans to run for President of the United States for the Rhinoceros Party, which necessitated the move.
 Since then he has played mostly as a celebrity pitcher in games around the world.

 Since 1999, Lee has been an ambassador for Major League Baseball to Cuba helping to bring Cuban players to the US and setting up goodwill tours especially to Canada.

 In 2007, Lee joined former major league players Dennis "Oil Can" Boyd, Marquis Grissom, Delino DeShields, and Ken Ryan on the Oil Can Boyd's Traveling All-Stars.
 In June 2008, Lee pitched for the Alaska Goldpanners during the annual Midnight Sun ball game played at night during the Summer Solstice.

 In September 2010, Lee pitched 5 1/3 innings for the Brockton Rox (a team that was then a member of the Canadian-American Association of Professional Baseball), picking up the win.
 At the age of 63, that win made him the oldest pitcher to appear in or to win a professional baseball game.

 On October 8, 2011, Lee participated in the "100 Innings of Baseball Game" hosted by the Boston Amateur Baseball Network to raise money for ALS (Lou Gehrig's Disease).
 On August 23, 2012, Lee pitched a nine-inning complete game for the San Rafael Pacifics in San Rafael, California, beating the Na Koa Ikaika Maui 9–4.
 Using a homemade bat in the fifth inning, he drove in the first run of the game for the Pacifics.
 Lee was signed to a one-day contract by Pacifics' President and General Manager Mike Shapiro.
 Lee's bat and uniform were donated to the Baseball Hall of Fame following the game as the start gave him the record for the oldest pitcher to make a starting appearance, pitch a complete game and also to earn a win in a professional baseball game.
+In 2013, Lee played all nine positions in one game for the Pacifics.